 - In general doodle parents with non-shedding dogs often had multigenerational doodles

 This information was derived from a small group of people who responded to the question.
-It does not guarantee that the doodle you chose will follow the path.
+It does not guarantee that the doodle you chose will not shed.

 Is the Goldendoodle the right dog for you?
 Join us to find out why the Goldendoodle is not for everyone.